solesen1992/Pokedex/README.md

 # Pokedex
 Pokémon dictionary with all the species.
+The Pokémon dictionary is made in HTML, CSS and javascript.

 The project has the following components:
 - API Configuration